docutils/docutils/sandbox/cliechti/aafigure/README.txt

 Electronics
 ~~~~~~~~~~~
-It would be cool if if could display simple schematics.
+It would be cool if it could display simple schematics.

 .. aafigure::